In our monthly Small Cap round up, we’ll be focussing on these four areas:

 The point is that the fundamentals of most businesses are good, even though investors are becoming more sceptical that the growth stories are worth paying up for.

-In our Small Cap universe, we are seeing more value opportunities than has been the case for the past few years.
-More to the point, a number of those opportunities are in this issue!
+In our Small Cap universe of ASX listed small caps, we are seeing more value opportunities than has been the case for the past few years.
+More to the point, a number of those opportunities are in this week's share market report!

 Netcomm Wireless (NTC)